Closed position definition

 Equally, it can be difficult to close out a position when it’s up significantly.
 The mentality shifts and there’s that expectation that if it’s currently in profit, it will continue to rise further.
 Again, this is not always the case, so closing out positions and securing that profit is crucial to being successful.

-The best way to close positions at the correct level is to .
+The best way to close positions at the correct level is to make a trading plan.
 Before opening a trade, decide when you’ll close it at a profit and at a loss – then try to stick to your decision.